 ARRIVALS: RHP Takashi Saito (free agent from Brewers), RHP Trevor Cahill (trade with A's), LHP Craig Breslow (trade with A's).

 Duke, Nady, and Marquis became free agents after the season.
-Saunders and Owings were non-tendered
+Saunders and Owings were non-tendered this week.

 DIAMOND STAT: 2.18 -- Career ERA in the majors for Takashi Saito.